ravicho/Vitis-AWS-F1-Developer-Labs/setup/instructions.md

 ### Prerequisites

-In order to run the SDAccel AWS F1 Developer Labs, you will need the following:
+In order to run the Vitis AWS F1 Developer Labs, you will need the following:

 <details>
 <summary><strong>An AWS account</strong> <i>(expand for details)</i></summary><p>